nszumowski/game-night-manager/README.md

 - [ ] Invitiations instead of open registration initially?
 - [ ] Develop mobile app versions (iOS/Android)
 - [ ] Add unit and integration tests
+- [x] Games - Pull number of players and playtime from BGG API
 - [x] Fix - Menu update when logged in/out
 - [x] Profile - BGG name field
 - [x] Profile - Update button should allow editing for all profile fields, not just email